 The Amerindian perspectivism – this anthropological-political radical concept developed by Eduardo Viveiros de Castro inspired the work a lot.
 Based in ameridians cosmocentric view this theory drain modern distiction between nature and culture.
 In Viveiros de Castro terms:

 “The perspective of the world we humans and animals have is not a representation produced by mind or spirit.
 Rather, perspectivism is a point of view produced/located in the body.
 The soul in all bodies [cats, humans, monkey] sees the same things but sees them differently because their bodies are different to ours.”

 With this and others statements – there was also an important mexican shaman’s confession who told me about the two “essentials” forms of water (salt and sweet) that really influenced the decisions- the embodiment of the ideas.
 After this the practical aspects of the work started.

-Maybe we’ve have been to literal but after developing the film material we’ve literally lauch it into water.
+Maybe we’ve have been too literal, but after developing the film material we’ve literally launch it into water.

 This obvious, simple and humble action…. an intent to put this “bodies” in contact, to let them interact.
 The aim was to physically produce the conditions of this encounter between this different “nature-cultures’ – the film and the ocean- so that this “point of view”, this matter-energy-information stabilization could find this compound “non-human” perspective.